-A prescription painkiller, Percocet contains a combination of oxycodone and acetaminophen.
-Doctors often recommend it for treating short-term pain, such as the pain people experience following surgery.
-Even so, Percocet is an opioid and therefore comes with a high risk of dependency.
+Percocet is a prescription painkiller that contains a combination of oxycodone and acetaminophen.
+Doctors often recommend this medication to treat short-term pain, such as the pain people might experience following surgery.
+Even so, Percocet comes with a high risk of dependency.
 That risk increases when people use the drug in higher-than-normal doses or fail to take it as their doctor prescribes.

 Medical professionals once thought Percocet was safer than other opioids due to its high acetaminophen content.
-The development of cold water extraction methods now make it possible to separate the oxycodone from Percocet.
-As a result, people on the black market often seek out Percocet to sell.
+However, the development of cold water extraction methods has made it possible to separate oxycodone from Percocet.
+As a result, people buy and sell Percocet—often laced with even more dangerous drugs like fentanyl—on the black market.

 Dangers of Percocet Addiction